-Figure 3: Based on the filter a subscribing application specifies, it can receive some or all of the messages sent to a Service Bus topic.
+Figure 3: Based on the filter a subscribing application specifies, it can receive some or all the messages sent to a Service Bus topic.

 A topic is similar in many ways to a queue.
 Senders submit messages to a topic in the same way that they submit messages to a queue, and those messages look the same as with queues.
-The big difference is that topics enable each receiving application to create its own subscription by defining a filter.
-A subscriber will then see only the messages that match that filter.
+The difference is that topics enable each receiving application to create its own subscription by defining a filter.
+A subscriber then sees only the messages that match that filter.
 For example, Figure 3 shows a sender and a topic with three subscribers, each with its own filter:

 - Subscriber 1 receives only messages that contain the property Seller="Ava".

 - Subscriber 2 receives messages that contain the property Seller="Ruby" and/or contain an Amount property whose value is greater than 100,000.
-Perhaps Ruby is the sales manager, so she wants to see both her own sales and all big sales regardless of who makes them.
+Perhaps Ruby is the sales manager, so she wants to see both her own sales and all large sales regardless of who makes them.

 - Subscriber 3 has set its filter to True, which means that it receives all messages.
 For example, this application might be responsible for maintaining an audit trail and therefore it needs to see all the messages.